 When you’re choosing furniture, don’t be afraid to go for a large scale item or 2.
 Just because your apartment is small doesn’t mean you have to settle for dollhouse furniture.

 Try a sectional or an overstuffed sofa in the living room with a well placed smaller scale chair or 2.
 It will feel much more cozy than a smaller loveseat, futon, or “apartment sized” sofa.
-Plus you’ll have plenty of seating (& even extra sleeping space) for all those guests you’re about to (NOT) have over!
-(Thanks Corona 😒)
+Plus you’ll have plenty of seating (& even extra sleeping space) for all those guests you’re about to have over!

 2. Add color.